 Lynne joined the community in 2008.
 A Deacon at Gloucester Cathedral, she worked for some years as a legal drafter in the Land Registry.
 She has a strong interest in people and prayer, living a contemplative life with increasing amounts of solitude and silence.
 She has a gift for creative writing, incorporating a love of fiction with her down to earth approach to spirituality.
 She currently hosts a monthly creative writing group and writes regularly for Roots resources.

 Ainslie joined the community at Mill House in June of 2017, having been a frequent visitor and friend for the past several years. `Prior to this, she lived in the Salisbury area, where she worked as a Teaching Assistant for 20 years, mostly supporting children with additional needs.
 In recent years, Ainslie has volunteered as an AgeUK befriender and a Street Pastor.
 She has a heart for people and is an excellent listener.
-She loves to come alongside people who are going through difficult times and encourage them.

 Mill House is also supported by a number of local, special people who offer their time and talents, among them: